mm

 Building a Smart Device?
 You Need to Make the Shift From Products to Platforms

 Many organizations don’t overcome these challenges.
 Some companies cross the finish line and launch a connected product — only to fail due to a lack of adoption or commercial success.
-With our deep expertise in all the competencies for successful connected product development and launch, OST will work alongside you and your team from inception to post-launch support to successfully drive your IoT project forward.
+With our deep expertise in all the competencies for successful connected product development and launch, Vervint will work alongside you and your team from inception to post-launch support to successfully drive your IoT project forward.

-OST: Leveraging Digital Capabilities in the Connected Product and IoT Space
+Vervint: Leveraging Digital Capabilities in the Connected Product and IoT Space

+IoT is raising the stakes and presenting new opportunities across industries.
+Our team is here to help your organization innovate and navigate the landscape of these new services.
 If your organization wants to discover new opportunities with connected products and IoT solutions, complete a quick contact form.
 We look forward to hearing from you!

 About the Author